concourse/git-resource/README.md

   `refs/notes/commits` ref.
 The value should be a path to a file containing the notes.

 * `branch`: *Optional.* The branch to push commits.
-  The value should be a path to a file containing the branch.

 ## Development